26/WAKU2-PAYLOAD

 ECIES

-This section originates from the RLPx Transport Protocol spec spec with minor modifications.
+This section originates from the RLPx Transport Protocol spec specification with minor modifications.

 The cryptosystem used is: